MysteryPancake/Houdini-Fun/README.md

 <img src="./images/aimbot.gif?raw=true" height="320">

 ## Vellum: Stop wobbling, be rigid and bouncy
-Vellum is usually wobbly like jelly, making hard objects tricky to achieve without an RBD solver.
+Vellum is usually wobbly like jelly, making hard objects tricky to achieve without an RBD Solver.

-If you absolutely need Vellum, a great fix comes from Matt Estela.
+If you absolutely need Vellum, a great technique comes from Matt Estela.

 1. Go to the "Advanced" tab of the Vellum Solver and disable "Max Acceleration".
 2. For any shapes you want to make rigid, add a "Shape Match" constraint and make it super stiff.
 3. Disable anything to do with smoothing or softening and lower the thickness.

-Keep the topology as basic as possible and try increasing substeps to make Shape Match even more stiff.
+Keep the topology as basic as possible and try increasing the substeps to make Shape Match even more stiff.

 ## Stabilize and unstabilize geometry
 Otherwise known as swapping reference frames, rest to animated, world to local, frozen to unfrozen...

-Maybe the best trick in Houdini is moving geometry to a rest pose, doing something and moving it back to an animated pose.
+Perhaps the best trick in Houdini is moving geometry to a rest pose, doing something and moving it back to an animated pose.

 It fixes tons of issues like broken collisions, VDBs jumping around, plus aliasing and quantization artifacts.